OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 Many standard programming languages either have or are beginning to adopt features for parallel programming.
-For example, Fortran 2008 added support for `do concurrent`, which exposes the potenial parallelism with that loop, and C++17 added support for `std::execution` which enables users to express parallelism with certian loop structures.
+For example, Fortran 2008 added support for `do concurrent`, which exposes the potenial parallelism with that loop, and C++17 added support for `std::execution`, which enables users to express parallelism with certian loop structures.
 Adoption of these language features is often slow, however, and many standard languages are only now beginning to discuss parallel programming features for future language